 Residents Maintain Autonomy

-In Colonial Park Rehabilitation and Nursing Center, 14.75% Percentage of Patients
+In Colonial Park Rehabilitation and Nursing Center, 15.89% of Patients

-This metric is a measure of the percentage of long-term residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and bathing.
-Some experts believe that this is a reliable measure of a patient's well-being.
+This is a measure of the percent of long-term patients who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.
+Many in the industry believe this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Colonial Park Rehabilitation and Nursing Center, 17.32% Percentage of Residents
+In Colonial Park Rehabilitation and Nursing Center, 8.61% of Residents

-This indicates the percentage of residents that remained mobile levels over time.
-Retaining mobility can be a great sign for residents' well-being.
+This is the percent of residents who retained mobility levels over time.
+Preserving mobility can be a great sign for residents' well-being.

 This tells you the number of hospitalizations per thousand days of patient care.